-The performance measure used for PNS is PNS's cumulative cash flow margin ranking compared to the cash flow margins of selected peer companies at the end of the award cycle.
+The performance measure used for PNS for both the 2011-2014 and 2013-2016 cycles is PNS's cumulative cash flow margin ranking over the applicable four-year period compared to the cash flow margins of selected peer companies at the end of the award cycle.
 Cash flow margin is computed based on operating income plus depreciation and amortization, as a percentage of revenue.
 As soon as practical after the award cycle, the Committee determines PNS's cash flow margin rank among the cash flow margins of the peer companies and determines the payout value of each performance unit.
 The value of each performance unit is determined as set forth in the following table:

-PNS Cash Flow Margin Rank 2009-2012 Cycle Unit Value 2011-2014 Cycle Unit Value
+PNS Cash Flow Margin Rank Unit V

-#1 \$150 \$150
+#1 \$ 150

-#2 \$100 \$125
+#2 \$ 125

-#3 \$ 50 \$ 50
+#3 \$ 50

-Below #3 \$ 0 \$ 0
+Below #3 \$ 0

-For the 2009-2012 and 2011-2014 award cycles, the PNS formula provides that the payout value will be increased by \$12.50 for each of the four years during the award cycle in which PNS's actual cash flow margin is not only number one among peer companies, but is also 2% higher than the nearest competitor among the peer companies.
+The PNS formula for both the 2011-2014 and 2013-2016 cycles provides that the payout value will be increased by \$12.50 for each of the four years during the award cycle in which PNS's actual cash flow margin is not only number one among peer companies, but is also 2% higher than the nearest competitor among the peer companies.
 The formula also provides that the payout value will be reduced by 50% if PNS does not produce operating income in one of the four years during the award cycle.
-If PNS does not produce operating income for two years in the cycle, there will be no payout under the plan.
+If PNS does not produce operating income for at least two years in the cycle, then there will be no payout with respect to the portion of performance attributable to PNS.